If you’re the CEO of a company with $10 million, $100 million, or billion-dollar potential and you’re stuck in the mud, I’m talking to you.

 How to engineer an impenetrable competitive fortress

 Advanced Mastery is a different kind of problem solving.
-Those who participated in Rosetta Stone experienced a completely different level of business thinking.
+Those who participated in Rosetta Stone and Truth Seminar experienced a completely different level of business thinking.

 The kind of thinking where you can talk about business nonstop for three days and never obsess about a single “tactic” because it’s entirely about high-level strategy.
 Total integration.